tlevine/red-flags/README.md

     differently or written in other languages.
     (It's worth looking a bit at the original C# scraper for inspiration.)
 3. Make the detection of low-bidder-rejection a bit less brittle.

+Ideas from 2015

+* Compare projects that Tom found to projects the other guy found.
+    (There are a few projects that one of us found and the other didn't.)
+* Run this on new data.
+* Make a new detector.